sweid4keycloak/bankid4keycloak/README.md

 BankID4Keycloak is an identity provider for Keycloak, giving it superpowers by adding support for Swedish BankID.
 Please note, in order to use this in production a valid BankID contract is required, for more information see [this page](https://www.bankid.com/utvecklare/guider).

+:warning: Since `Keycloak v21.0.0` this extension cannot be used effectively.
+The old AngularJS-based Admin-UI got removed completely and at least for now there's no way of displaying all necessary configuration options in order to configure this extension properly in Keycloak.
+To fix this there needs to be changes made to code Keycloak see [keycloak #15344](https://github.com/keycloak/keycloak/issues/15344).
+For now, the latest version this extension is compatible with is `v20.0.5` provided that you switch the admin theme to `keycloak`.

 ## Legal Notice

 BankID is a registered trademark of Finansiell ID Teknik BID AB.
 We are not affiliated with, endorsed or sponsored by Finansiell ID Teknik BID AB.